deniz-oezdemir/Webserv/README.md

 - **Cookies and Session Management:** Allows for more complex web applications requiring user state persistence.
 - **Multiple CGI Scripts:** Enables dynamic content generation with languages like PHP and Python.

-These enhancements were rigorously tested to ensure seamless integration with the core functionalities.
-Overall, our project demonstrates a comprehensive understanding of HTTP server implementation and showcases our ability to extend its capabilities beyond the basics.

 ### Extras ✨
 Besides the bonus features, we added several extra functionalities: